sfstoolbox/theory/index.rst

 home.
 In addition, you can easily plug-in your own algorithms in order to test or compare them.

+The :ref:`theory section <theory>` introduces the underlying physical principles of sound field synthesis and derives all of the so called driving functions that determine the actual loudspeaker signals.
+Most of them are implemented in the Toolboxes and comments in the code link back to the corresponding equations.
-Most of the figures in the :ref:`theory section <theory>` are directly created by the SFS Toolbox for Python.
+A lot of the figures in the :ref:`theory section <theory>` are directly created by the SFS Toolbox for Python.
 All of them display the corresponding code for creating them directly before the actual figure.
 In order to recreate them, you have to execute the following code first: